-Trained, professional counsellors are available every day to respond to inquiries from family members or the general public.
-Support and advice can be provided by telephone or in person at both our Mississauga and Brampton locations or in your home as needed at no cost.
+Trained, professional counsellors are available to respond to inquiries from persons diagnosed, family members or the general public.
+Support and advice can be provided at no cost.
 You do not need a diagnosis of Alzheimer's disease or any special referral to access our services.

-If you are newly diagnosed, we strongly recommend that you visit your local Alzheimer Society Peel office for information about counselling, programs and services, and support.
+If you or a family member are newly diagnosed, we strongly recommend that you reach out to your local Alzheimer Society office for information about counselling, programs and services, and support.

 To help you navigate through the changes, whether you are a person with dementia, a family member, or caregiver, we have a number of brochures with details about what to expect, by connecting with your chapter the following resources can be shared with you and discussed.
 You can also visit https://help.alzheimerpeel.com/library/ to see these brochures electronically.

 If you are newly diagnosed: